Head Start

 Applicant Eligibility

-Any government, federally-recognized Indian tribe, or public or private nonprofit or for profit agency which meets the requirements listed in a solicitation may apply for a grant.
-However, applications will be considered only when submitted in response to a specific announcement, published via the Internet at the following website address: http://www.grants.gov, which solicits proposals to expand Head Start/Early Head Start programs or establish new ones.
+Any government, federally-recognized Indian tribe, or public or private nonprofit or for profit agency which meets the requirements listed in a Notice of Funding Opportunity (NOFO) may apply for an award.
+However, applications will be considered only when submitted in response to a specific opportunity, published at the following website address: http://www.grants.gov, which solicits proposals to expand Head Start/Early Head Start programs or establish new ones.
+Applications from individuals (including sole proprietorships) and foreign entities are not eligible.
+Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.

 Beneficiary Eligibility